zherring/old-zherring-page/hackathon/index.md

 </div>

 ### Posters
 Attendance was a concern.
 EMC had never thrown a Hackathon before (at least at our site) and attendance was sanctioned but 100% optional.
-We started by comandeering the monitor to show subtle teases about the date (a mistake; the date was move 5 times because of schedule slippage) and I designed, printed and plasted the office with these posters.
+We started by commandeering the monitors peppered throughout the site to tease the date (a slight mistake; the date was move 5 times because of schedule slippage elsewhere).
+A few weeks later I designed, printed and posted the office with posters.

 !["Zine-esque posters we spread throughout the office"](img/posters.jpg)

-The guerilla marketing paid off and we had over 60% of the site signed up for two days of hacking.
-This included departments other than engineering like QA and management; we had a significant variety of coding experienced, which is when the Bird-House Concept became really important.
+The guerilla marketing and email blasts paid off; we had over 60% of the site signed up for two days of hacking.
+This included departments other than engineering like QA and management; we had a significant variety of coding experienced, which is when the Birdhouse Concept became really important.

 Birdhouse?
 {: .q }